 Health care costs are rising—especially for retirees, and some may need long-term care.
 Learn the moves you can make to help prepare yourself.

-By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement.
+By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, even in retirement.
 There are a number of ways to save for retirement with your future health care needs in mind.

-Investors in their 30s or early 40s may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution, to provide upside exposure to the market.
+Investors in their 30s or early 40s may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution to provide upside exposure to the market.
 Given lower premiums for younger policyholders, long-term care insurance should also be a consideration.

 Today, only a handful of insurers offer long-term care insurance, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would have received upon the insured’s death, while he or she is still alive and in need of care.

 Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies or generate income from annuities.
 These options should be reviewed with your financial professional and tax advisor to understand how loans or withdrawals from insured solutions may impact future values of those products that may be earmarked for other planning goals as well as any potential tax ramifications from accessing these cash values.

 As health care costs continue to rise, it’s important to understand the options you have to help control your financial exposure to uncovered care costs.
 Your Morgan Stanley Financial Advisor has access to multiple long-term-care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.